 A public telephone is located on the Ground floor near Door 4 and is fitted with an induction loop system which can be used by adjusting your hearing aid to the 'T' setting.

 Fully trained medical staff are available during all performances.
 Stewards are positioned throughout the Hall should you require assistance.
-The First Aid Room is located on the Ground floor opposite Door 11.
+The First Aid Room is located in the Door 4 foyer on the Ground floor.

 Food & Drink